 In May 2014, the FASB issued ASU No. 2014-09 "Revenue from Contracts with Customers (Topic 606)" ASU 2014-09 requires that an entity recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods and services.
 On July 9, 2015, the FASB approved amendments deferring the effective date by one year.
 ASU 2014-09 is now effective for annual reporting periods beginning after December 15, 2017, including interim periods within that reporting period.
-The amendments can be applied retrospectively to each prior reporting period or retrospectively with the cumulative effect of initially applying this Update recognized at the date of initial application.
+The amendments can be applied retrospectively to each prior reporting period or retrospectively with the cumulative effect of initially applying this update recognized at the date of initial application.
 Early application was permitted but not before the original public entity effective date, i.e., annual periods beginning after December 15, 2016.
-The Company has adopted ASU 2014-09 on January 1, 2018 and has determined, based on analysis performed, that ASU No 2014-09 does not have a significant impact on its financial statements.
-Several of the Company's revenue streams were scoped out as a result of the standard.
+The Company has adopted ASU 2014-09 on January 1, 2018 and ASU No 2014-09 did not have a significant impact on its financial statements.
+Several of the Company's revenue streams were reviewed out as a result of the standard.